Overview

 AI-Powered Expression Generation

-Describe what you want in plain English, and Semaphor generates the SQL expression for you.
+When creating calculated dimensions in the Explorer, you can describe what you want in plain English and Semaphor generates the SQL expression for you.

 - Click Generate with AI in the expression editor